-It’s one thing to raise kids who want to behave, but what do you when your child says no to everything?
+It’s one thing to raise kids who want to behave, but what do you with your child saying no to everything?
 When all the words out of her mouths is a defiance to your rules, big and small?
 Maybe you can relate to Amy’s story below:

 I’m struggling with some of these issues and want your take—what do you do if you set the expectations and your child resists them, like, hard.
 Example: you ask your child to bring her dishes to the sink and she simply refuses.
 My child says no to everything (even stuff like washing her hands after using the bathroom—driving me crazy!).

-What to do when your child says no to everything
+What to do with your child saying no to everything

 You hear that defiance is normal for kids, from toddlerhood to the teen years, but that doesn’t make it any easier.
 Especially when simple rules and responsibilities provoke power struggles.